-There are many potential causes of rectal discharge, including gastrointestinal conditions, sexually transmitted infections, and bowel-related conditions.
+Rectal discharge, or anal discharge, can appear as anal mucus, pus, or blood in stools or underwear.
+There are many possible causes of rectal discharge, including gastrointestinal conditions, sexually transmitted infections, and bowel-related conditions.

 Rectal discharge refers to any substance other than feces that comes out of the rectum.